-Differential Dataflow is a framework that lets users define a computation using functional operations like map/join/reduce/etc, and then send the computation inputs and modify the inputs, and sit back and watch the output and corresponding modifications to the outputs roll in.
-Differential will produce modifications to the outputs efficiently, without recomputing everything from scratch, and importantly, Differential will do this even when the computation has recursion.
 This post will explain Differential Dataflow by starting from scratch and reimplementing it in Python.
 Differential Dataflow is carefully engineered to run efficiently across multiple threads, processes, and/or machines, but we will skip all of that.
 We’ll also skip as much as possible the work that the Timely Dataflow layer does that’s not essential to Differential.
 This post will answer “what the heck is Differential Dataflow, what does it do, and why is that hard” for folks who have absolutely no familiarity with dataflow programming, Timely, or Rust, but they do have to know some Python.

 Other related resources for learning about Differential include official documentation, Frank’s blog posts introducing Differential, and Jamie Brandon’s dida which is an implementation of Differential Dataflow in Zig.

-Structure of this post
+Structure of this Post

 We’ll build up Differential in six steps starting from a small implementation that doesn’t support modifying input data at all, all the way through to the final implementation that supports any computation/any inputs (hopefully!) that the Rust implementation supports.

-Note: All the code for this post is available on Github.
 The accompanying code also has six distinct implementations of Differential.
 Each one lives in a separate folder named vN except for the final implementation which is just in the repository’s top level.
+The blog post will focus on the high level challenges at each step and will omit some implementation details along the way to keep things moving.

-v0: Intro / What are we trying to compute?
+v0: Intro / What Are We Trying to Compute?

-We will represent data as multisets extended to allow positive and negative multiplicitiesnegative-multiplicities of immutable, typed, records.
+This implementation lays out the core data structure (collections), and the operations that can be performed on it.
+We’re establishing a baseline, so we won’t worry about collections changing for now.
+We will represent data as multisets extended to allow positive and negative multiplicities of immutable, typed records.
 We will call these multisets collections.
 Collections are also themselves immutable.
-We’ll implement collections as a list of pairs of (record, multiplicity), where multiplicity is a (potentially negative) integer indicating how many times record is present in the collection.
+We’ll implement collections as a list of pairs of (record, multiplicity), where multiplicity is a (potentially negative) integer indicating how many times a record is present in the collection.
 So as an example:

 python